coronalabs/corona-docs/markdown/plugin/amazon-iap-v3/index.markdown

 ## Overview

 The Amazon IAP plugin lets you sell digital content and subscriptions from within your apps, including <nobr>in-game</nobr> currency, expansion packs, upgrades, magazine issues, and more.
+The plugin also includes optional DRM support as well.
+See [store.verify()][plugin.amazon-iap-v3.verify] for information on implementing Amazon DRM/Licensing.

 <div class="guide-notebox">
 <div class="notebox-title">Notes</div>

-* This is the legacy version of the plugin Amazon IAP, please see the new [Amazon IAP V3][plugin.amazon-iap-v3]

-* If you are using the older v1 Solar2d plugin from Amazon see the [migration][plugin.amazon-iap-v2.migration] page for a summary of changes.
+* This plugin now uses the Appstore SDK adds the api store.verify() to check DRM.
+No codes changes are required to use the Appstore SDK for IAP but you must include 'AppstoreAuthenticationKey.pem' in your project root to use IAP.
+This file can be found in your online Amazon Dev portal in your App APK File section by clicking on Public Key.
+See [Legacy Plugin][plugin.amazon-iap-v2] for use of Amazon IAP V2.

 * If you're new to <nobr>Amazon In-App Purchasing</nobr>, read Amazon's [Understanding In-App Purchasing](https://developer.amazon.com/public/apis/earn/in-app-purchasing/docs-v2/understanding-in-app-purchasing) guide.

 * You must install the [Amazon App Tester](https://developer.amazon.com/docs/in-app-purchasing/iap-install-and-configure-app-tester.html) or publish your app in the Amazon Appstore to use this plugin.
 Details on testing can be found [here](https://developer.amazon.com/docs/in-app-purchasing/iap-install-and-configure-app-tester.html).